linkeddatacenter/kees/README.md

 KEES defines **knowledge** as a nework of linked information (i.e. linked data).
 This nework is possible because, in RDF, any URI can be both the object of a triple  and the subject of another one or even a predicate for another.

-KEES defines **knowledge base** as a container of related linked data.
+KEES defines **knowledge base** as a container of related linked data with a purpose.
 From a more formal point of view, a _knowledge base_ is a semantic system where information is described as a set of statements according with the W3C standard Resource Description Framework (RDF).
 A  Knowledge Base is partitioned by two set of statements: *TBox* and *ABox*.
 *TBox statements* describe a system in terms of controlled vocabularies.
 TBox statements sometimes associate with object-oriented classes.